ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 <div style="background: mistyrose; padding: 15px;">
 <span style="font-weight:800;">WARNING:</span>
 <br><span style="font-style:italic;">
-<b>Do it only once (!)</b> when you first time configure your work with command-line ODM module.
+<b>Do it only once (!)</b> when the first time you configure your work with the command-line ODM module.
 Once created, the singularity image of an ODM tool can be used any number of times.
 </span>
 </div><br>